Aegis Education Alliance Alabama

 The reason I founded Aegis Education Alliance of Alabama is because I firmly and passionately believe you cannot make sound decisions for your business, group, or your family without having the facts.
 Telling the people the truth shouldn’t be so hard, but yet misinformation is abundant in our state.
 Without the truth and facts, you (nor I) can be expected to make sound decisions.

-This is why the AEAA was created.
+This is why the AEAAL was created.
 If we stand a chance at keeping our freedoms and maintaining the power and control over non-public school education programs we were afforded in 2014, we are going to have to unite and fight to keep it.
+We may not agree on every single line or agenda item, but we must agree and unite around the 2 core principles above.

-The Alabama legislature and our elected officials have clearly stated we need to better unite if we want a voice.
+The Alabama legislature and our elected officials have clearly stated we need to become more organized and better united in messaging if we want a voice at the table.
 We won’t always agree on everything, we are only human after all.
-My promise with AEAAL is to create the pathway for advocacy to retain our freedoms.
+My mission, vision and promise with AEAAL is to advance educational opportunities for families in Alabama and to create the pathway for advocacy to retain our freedoms and to serve as a Navigator for families and educational service providers in Alabama.

 At a minimum, we are seeking partners who believe in the following:

-3. Advocate for access to public services for students without families and non-public schools being impacted by burdensome regulations and requirements.
-This doesn’t mean there won’t be requirements, this means we will fearlessly advocate for them to be minimum.
+4. Advocate for access to public services for students without being impacted by burdensome regulations and requirements.
+This doesn’t mean there won’t be requirements, this means we will fearlessly advocate for them to be minimum, rational and reasonable.
 Ex: if a student wants to participate in band, the school typically requires them to take 1 class.
 That has been found to be acceptable in the homeschooling community.

 What we need: Volunteers for the following areas